ovh/docs/pages/cloud/private-cloud/nsx-01-first-steps/guide.en-gb.md

 ## Overview

-NSX-T is a Software-Defined Networking (SDN)** solution provided by VMware.
+NSX is a Software-Defined Networking (SDN)** solution provided by VMware.
 OVHcloud is offering this service in place of NSX-V in its Hosted Private Cloud Powered by VMware solution.
-For the ALPHA version of NSX-T to work, two hosts are deployed with a dedicated virtual machine for NSX-T on each host, allowing redundancy in the event of one of the hosts failing.
+For the ALPHA version of NSX to work, two hosts are deployed with a dedicated virtual machine for NSX on each host, allowing redundancy in the event of one of the hosts failing.

-When a customer subscribes to the NSX-T offer and is enabled, a pre-configuration is applied with two gateways:
+When a customer subscribes to the NSX offer and is enabled, a pre-configuration is applied with two gateways:

 * **ovh-T0-gw** : This gateway is the network entry point for your cluster.
 It is preconfigured with two interfaces and a virtual IP address.
 It is of type **Tier-0 Gateways** (North-South).
 * **ovh-T1-gw** : This gateway is in the **Tier-1 Gateways** (East-West) category.
 You can create segments (VLANs or Overlay) that will be connected to it.
 It is connected to **ovh-T0-gw** for connections outside the clusters (Physical and Internet).